How to Move Houseplants Indoors for the Winter: Step-By-Step Guide

 Since houseplants experience a decrease in growth rate during winter, they may not need as much water as they did during the other seasons.
 So, adjusting your watering routine is vital to avoid overwatering them, leading to other issues, such as root rot.

-It’s recommendable first to check if your houseplants need water before bringing out the watering can.
-An excellent way to do so is to stick your finger about 1–2 inches inside the soil.
+It’s best to check if your houseplants need water before bringing out the watering can.
+An excellent way to do it is to stick your finger about 1–2 inches inside the soil.
 If it is dry, it’s time to water the plant.

 It’s also important not to use cold water to water your houseplants as it can shock their roots.
-Usually, tap water can be quite cold during winter.
-So, it’s best to let the water sit for some time until it’s room temperature before watering your plants.
+Usually, tap water can be pretty cold during winter.
+So, it’s best to let the water sit until it’s room temperature before watering your plants.

 Adjust the Humidity Levels

 Tropical houseplants thrive in high humidity levels.
-Unfortunately, the humidity inside your home reduces during winter mainly because of the heat sources you turn on to keep you warm.
-So, it’s advisable to adjust the humidity levels for them to thrive.
+Unfortunately, the humidity inside your home decreases during winter because of the heat sources you turn on to keep you warm.
+So, adjusting the humidity levels is advisable for them to thrive.

 An excellent way to do so is to place your houseplants near your humidifier.
 Alternatively, you can also move them closer together.
 Typically, plants naturally emit water through transpiration.
 So, placing them closer together will increase the humidity levels around them.